Lymphoma-on-Chip, Technology to Study Drug-Resistant Tumors

 New treatments are needed to improve clinical outcomes of the patients with DLBCL, but the role of lymphoma tumors’ microenvironment is still unclear.
 Current research platforms outside the body don’t mimic the true lymphoid microenvironment of the cells.
 They therefore can’t address lymphoma heterogeneity and varied treatment response across patients of the same subclass of tumors.

-Ankur Singh, Mechanical and Aerospace Engineering/Meinig School of Biomedical Engineering, is developing and validating an experimental therapeutics platform— LETSSGo, Lymphoma-on-chip Engineered Technology for Single-Organoid Sequencing and Genomics—with funding support from the Innovative Molecular Analysis Technology Program of the National Cancer Institute.
+Ankur Singh, Mechanical and Aerospace Engineering/Biomedical Engineering, is developing and validating an experimental therapeutics platform— LETSSGo, Lymphoma-on-chip Engineered Technology for Single-Organoid Sequencing and Genomics—with funding support from the Innovative Molecular Analysis Technology Program of the National Cancer Institute.
 Singh has created LETSSGo to study lymphoma subtype-specific cells and patient-derived xenografts in a controlled fashion.
 In the resulting organoid, Singh is using DNA barcoding, genomic analysis, and the integration of drug-treated micro-organoids to determine tumor resistance across highly heterogeneous DLBCLs.